zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/README.md

+## Keys and Filenames

+Each publication must have a unique key following this pattern:
+`YYYY_CONFSHORTNAME_PAPERSHORTNAME`

+All files for your publication should use this key consistently, only varying by the file extension.
+For example: `2016_eurovis_pathfinder.pdf`

+However, if there are multiple files of the same extension type, then the "secondary" type specified with an underscore, as in `2016_eurovis_pathfinder_supplement.pdf`.

+_NOTE:_ We currently require you to re-type this key when specifying your files and images.
+See the template for an example.
+In the future, we could remove this if all publications follow the keys exactly.
+We would need to specify to Jekyll/Liquid when it should look for such a file/image, though, perhaps using the file extension or even just a simple period/dot or true/y would work.

 ## Steps to Adding a Publication

 1. Add a `*.md` file in this folder following the template below.
-Use a unique key, specified below, for your publication's filenames.
+Use the unique key for your publication's filenames.
 2. Add a thumbnail **_and_** a larger teaser figure to the [assets/images/publications](../assets/images/publications] folder.
 [Read more about adding images here](../assets/images/README.md).
 3. Upload your publication video (if you have one), your preview video, and your conference talk video, to YouTube or Vimeo and create an entry in the [videos folder](../_videos) folder.
 Notice you can use the youtube-id or vimeo-id key in your video entry file, depending on where the video is hosted.
 4. Upload the following files to `/usr/sci/www/vdl/papers`: